tymyrddin/purple/source/docs/foundations/ways-of-looking.md

 Applying a frame to a case is deductive: the model says what to expect, and the case is read for it.
 Useful, and also the easy half.
-The frame was chosen because it fits, so it fits, and the fitting can feel like discovery rather than like the frame doing what it was built to do.
+The frame was chosen because it fits, so it fits, and the fitting can feel like discovery when it is mostly the frame doing what it was built to do.

 The harder movement is inductive: reading upward from what is actually present to a pattern the frame did not supply.
 That is where the recurring error, the detail that will not sit still, the part that stays strange after the ordinary account is complete, gets to speak.
 Weinberg's systems-effectiveness work turns on exactly this.
 An error is not an anomaly; it is evidence that the model used to design the thing does not match how the work happens.
-Read the error back into the model rather than suppressing the symptom, and the model gets corrected.
+Read the error back into the model, and the model gets corrected.
 Suppress the symptom, and the same class of failure returns in a slightly different costume.

 Critical thinking, in this setting, is not scepticism about the case.
 It is scepticism about the frame: